 Project Description: Pollination is an essential part of reproduction for most flowering plants.
 On a world-wide basis, almost 90% of flowering plants rely on insects or other animals for pollination service, and the conservation of native plant-pollinator interactions has both ecological and economic importance.
 Our lab studies the ecological and evolutionary relationships between plants and pollinators.
 Students taking part in this WISP project will have the opportunity to study how invasive exotic plants alter the pollination of native plants.
 Students will work with living organisms as well as pollen and seed samples collected from wild growing plants.
 During the first part of this internship, students will learn how to (a) develop and experimentally test hypothesis, (b) visualize pollen in multiple different dorms, and (c) quantify seed production.
 During the second part of this internship, students will use their new skills to develop and test a hypothesis, and will learn how to statistically analyze data.
 Because this project involves the use of living plants and insects and their tissues, we are looking for students who want a hands-on experience in ecology and who are patient, consistent and enthusiastic.
 We will accept up to two interns for this project.

-Sponsor: Chris Bailey-Kellogg
+Mentor: Chris Bailey-Kellogg